 We tested everything on ourselves.
 We drank nasty teas and delicious teas.
 We stung ourselves with nettles.
 We made tinctures, infusions, decoctions.
 We made batches of greasy ointments that turned moldy…until we got the hang of it.
 We harvested and hand processed hive leavings to make creamy yellow beeswax.
 We found local sources for organic coconut oil.
 We dug roots, chopped leaves, took photos, researched, asked questions, learned.
 We did not die or get sick.
 In fact, Dianne’s lingering bronchitis from exposure to toxic burning plastic cleared up.
 Elizabeth’s chronic digestive issues went away.
 We got better.
 Our potions and tinctures got better.

 We tested everything on our friends.
 No one died or got sick.
 In fact, again, people improved, got healthier.
 And then they wanted more.
 We began doing limited production of herbal remedies and tinctures in the kitchen with a $30 juicer, a $10 mixer, a blender and little jars and bottles we either bought in a hole-in-the-wall shop in David (nearby city) or scavenged from the recycling center and then sterilized to a fare-thee-well.
 People began to pay us for the remedies and natural skin creams we formulated.
 People got better.

 Cloud Forest Botanicals' herbal remedies are now available in several locations in Panama.
-They can be purchased directly at Finca Luz or the local Tuesday Morning Market in Boquete.
-O, they can be ordered and shipped to the US, Canada or Europe using our online store.
+They can be purchased at the local Tuesday Morning Market in Boquete or they can be ordered and shipped to the US, Canada or Europe using our online store.